2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15- A script for find a pattern "bin"
 16- A script for displaying lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17- A sript for displaying all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18 -A script for displaying all lines of the file /etc/ssh/sshd_config starting with a letter.